Forge Building Company Logo

 Today, the customer experience requires more wow factor thanks to an evolving market filled with creative websites, social media, online reviews, mobile apps, and other technology (see our recent blog, “Technology – What You Need for Your Self-Storage Business”).
 The self-storage customer experience consists of everything from finding and renting a unit online to entering the gate to opening the unit door.
 There are many opportunities for it to go right, and as many opportunities for it to go wrong.

-Following are easy ways to elevate the customer experience and better connect with prospects and tenants to help grow your business.
+The following are easy ways to elevate the customer experience and better connect with prospects and tenants, which can help you grow your business.

 Be the Face of the Business

-It’s absolutely imperative that any customer-facing staff represent your self-storage operation properly.
-The right facility manager has enthusiasm, energy, and integrity.
+It’s absolutely imperative that any customer-facing staff properly represent your self-storage operation.
+The right facility manager must be enthusiastic, energetic, and integrity.
 He/she must have a positive, can-do attitude and a customer-centric mindset.

-A friendly face goes a long way for customer service.
-Give your current and potential customers a warm greeting when they get in touch to make a great first impression and solidify a reputation for positivity with each interaction.
+A friendly face goes a long way in customer service.
+Warmly greet your current and potential customers when they contact you to make a great first impression and solidify a reputation for positivity with each interaction.

 Be Accessible